 |CISRS 2 Day Advanced Scaffolder Skills Assessment||£500+ VAT|

 |CISRS Scaffolding Management and Supervisory Course||£900 + VAT|

 |CISRS Basic Scaffold Inspection Training Scheme||£550 + VAT|

 |CISRS Advanced Scaffold Inspection||£450 + VAT|

 Are there any grants available for the training?

 There is very little funding available for an individual to claim, however there are several streams of funding for the employer to subsidise their operatives training.
-CITB do offer training grants to those companies who pay CITB Levy.
+CITB offer training grants for employers on their register.

 For more information please visit www.citb.co.uk.

 I have lost my CISRS card/Certificate, how can I obtain a replacement?